On weakly locally finite division rings: Some facts related with the Kurosh Problem

 Note that the following weaker version of the Kurosh Problem is still open (see \cite[Problem 8]{zelmanov}). \begin{problem} Do there exist centrally infinite finitely generated division rings? \end{problem}

 If $D^*$ is finitely generated, then $D$ is finitely generated as a division ring.
-The converse may not true.
-This fact leads us to consider the following problem which is also a weaker version of Problem \ref{problem:5.3}. \begin{problem} Do there exists a centrally infinite division ring $D$ whose the multiplicative group $D^*$ is finitely generated? \end{problem}
+The converse may not be true.
+This fact leads us to consider the following problem which is also a weaker version of Problem \ref{problem:5.3}.